Oregon has put into effect a ballot that decriminalizes anyone in possession of a small amount of any drug.

 This absurdity is dumbfounding.
 Simple drug possession and use convictions disproportionately affect offenders in more ways than one, which is why Oregon is also taking further steps to help those caught with small amounts.

 Oregon is looking to prioritize drug rehabilitation treatment for drug offenders via recovery centers which, the ballot says, will be funded from tax revenue generated through the state’s cannabis industry.

-Supporters of the measure, among whom include the Drug Policy Alliance, said that treatment should be made a priority and criminalizing drugs isn’t working.
+Supporters of the Oregon Measure 110, among whom include the Drug Policy Alliance, said that treatment should be made a priority and criminalizing drugs isn’t working.
 As mentioned, those with a criminal record for personal possession can face a lifetime of struggles finding gainful employment and stable housing.

 Drug rehabilitation is the most humane way of tackling illicit or prescription drug abuse and addiction.
 Oregon saw a 70% increase in opioid overdose deaths between 2019-2020.

 Once these treatment services are fully-funded, it is hoped that the state could funnel this revenue elsewhere.

 “As Oregon’s treatment programs reach full funding, the state should evaluate what other services would benefit from our continually-growing marijuana tax revenues,” Oregon Education Association President, John Larson, told AP News.
 He added that a “balanced approach to budgeting” would benefit everyone in the community.